MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ### Review errors in submission requests

-In the **Approvals** section of the navigation pane, select **Failed Pre-Validation** to view a lis of errors associated to a submission in the **Catalog Manager** application.
+In the **Approvals** section of the navigation pane, select **Failed Pre-Validation** to view a list of errors associated to a submission in the **Catalog Manager** application.

-1. Click on the request name that you want to investigate.
+1. Select on the request name that you want to investigate.
-1. In the **Timeline** card you can find the exception in the **Notes**.
+1. In the **Timeline** card, you can find the exception in the **Notes**.

    :::image type="content" source="media/failed-pre-validation-exception-ui.png" alt-text="The exception in the notes of the Timeline card.":::

 After fixing the submission, trigger the submit again from PAC CLI.
-You will see a new request that can be approved.
+You'll see a new request that can be approved.

 ### Review errors in install requests

 In the **Deployment History** section of the navigation pane, select **Install History** to view a list of errors associated to an install.

-Click on the failed request name to get more information.
+Select on the failed request name to get more information.

 //TODO I don't see failed request names